Massively parallel quantum chemistry

 Massively Parallel Quantum Chemistry (MPQC) is an ab initio computational chemistry software program.
-Three features distinguish it from other quantum chemistry programs such as Gaussian and GAMESS: it is open-source, has an object-oriented design, and is created from the beginning as a parallel processing program.
-It is available in Ubuntu and Debian.
+Three features distinguish it from other quantum chemistry programs such as Gaussian and GAMESS: The design is object-oriented, and created for parallel computing from the start.
+It is available for two Linux distributions: Debian and Ubuntu.
+It is free and open-source software with a GNU General Public License.

-MPQC provides implementations for a number of important methods for calculating electronic structure, including Hartree-Fock, Møller-Plesset perturbation theory (including its explicitly correlated linear R12 versions), and density functional theory.
+MPQC provides implementations for a number of important methods for calculating electronic structure, including Hartree–Fock method, Møller–Plesset perturbation theory (including its explicitly correlated linear R12 versions), and density functional theory.